img 5137

 Pioneer PL-70L

 This is a tough call, but I’d say it’s close.
-I think I prefer the darker Rosewood finish of the Pioneer PL-70L though.
+I think I prefer the darker Rosewood finish of the Pioneer PL-70L, though.
+Two lovely turntables, two lovely owners!

 Courtesy of The Vintage Knob and adapted by Liquid Mike